lupyuen/lupyuen.github.io/src/lte2.md

 Also check that the SIM Card works OK on another phone.

-(I had a peculiar SIM Card that blocks Outgoing SMS, but allows Outgoing Phone Calls)
+(My peculiar SIM Card blocks Outgoing SMS, but allows Outgoing Phone Calls)

 # Send SMS in PDU Mode